Echinochloa esculenta: Management

-For optimal growth, the USDA recommends growing Japanese Millet without companion plants.
+For optimal growth, the USDA recommends growing Japanese millet without companion plants.
 It is a hardy and robust plant which requires minimal input once well established.
-Additionally, it should grow to 50 cm before being cut, however, it can withstand repeated cuttings.
+Additionally, it should grow to before being cut; however, it can withstand repeated cuttings.
 To terminate the plant it should be undercut or mowed, furthermore it can not handle fire.

 In Australia it is produced as a short-term rotating crop, used for grazing land during spring and early summer.
-Can be cultivated within a short time (2-3 months).
+It can be cultivated within a short time (2–3 months).

 Stress resistance

 Biotic stressors

 The cultivated species E. esculenta and E. frumentacea are widely threatened by pests and diseases.
 Examples of pests and diseases that cause damage to the millet are shoot flies (Atherigona sp.), stem borers, grain smut and loose smut.
 Heavy infestations of smuts were found to lead to a reduction in grain yield and quality when it occurs during head formation.
 However, there are certain accessions that showed immunity against both smut diseases.